 As of May 5, 2016, there are 15 million webmasters and people using Drupal CMS, some of the well-known websites that trusted Drupal to be their CMS are the NCAA, NBA, The Weather Channel, and the White House official website.

 Drupal has also lots of features to offer like the following list:

 • Electronic commerce

 • File uploads and downloads

-When it comes to the security, WordPress and Drupal are both capable of handling hackers, it just depends on the security precautions that are being taken on the site.
-A rumour like Drupal is way safer than WordPress is not true, if you prefer easy navigation we can suggest that you use WordPress but if you are code master Drupal is the best solution for you.
+When it comes to security, WordPress and Drupal are both capable of handling hackers, it just depends on the security precautions that are being taken on the site.
+A rumor like Drupal is way safer than WordPress is not true, if you prefer easy navigation we can suggest that you use WordPress but if you are a code master Drupal is the best solution for you.

 These two popular CMS are both SEO-friendly and flexible, let this article be your guide when choosing what CMS to use.
 We hope you have found the answers to your question.